D Line Extension: Initial alternatives analysis

 Other alignments studied involved various deviations from Wilshire Boulevard to allow service to destinations such as Beverly Center, Cedars-Sinai Medical Center, and Farmers Market.

 The alternatives analysis recommended further study on four alternatives: "No Build," TSM (Transportation Systems Management), the Wilshire Alternative, and a combination Wilshire/West Hollywood Alternative.
 Both build alternatives use heavy rail (HRT) as their transit mode, primarily because this would allow interconnection to the existing Metro Rail subway system.
 All proposed alignments involving other transit modes (monorail, LRT, and BRT) were eliminated.

 DEIR alternatives

-The five alternatives considered in the Draft Environmental Impact Report are:
+The five alternatives considered in the draft environmental impact report were:

 Alternatives 3 and 5 are the build alternatives carried over from the alternatives analysis (AA).
 In addition, three new alternatives (Alternatives 1, 2, and 4) were added.
 These new alternatives are variations of the two AA-recommended alternatives which all stop short of Santa Monica.
 They were added to reflect the realities of limited available funds and the priorities in Metro's Long Range Transportation Plan (LRTP).

-The following table shows all potential metro stations and the alternatives for which they apply:
+The following table shows all proposed potential metro stations and the alternatives for which they applied:

 In addition to the five build alternatives, the DEIR identified six sets of options: